-(a) The Secretary will consider the following criteria in this section when evaluating requests for the acquisition of land in trust status when the land is located within or contiguous to an Indian reservation, and the acquisition is not mandated:

-(a) 1) The existence of statutory authority for the acquisition and any limitations contained in such authority, as identified in § 151.4;

-(b) The need of the individual Indian or the tribe for additional land;

-(c)-The purposes for which the land will be used;

-(d) 2) If the landapplicant is to be acquired for an individual Indian, the need for additional land, the amount of trust or restricted land already owned by or for that individual, and the degree to which he the individual needs assistance in handling histheir affairs;

-(e) If the land to be acquired is in unrestricted fee status, the impact on the State and its political subdivisions resulting from the removal of the land from the tax rolls;
+- (a) The Secretary will consider the criteria in this section when evaluating requests for the acquisition of land in trust status when the land is located within an Indian reservation. - (1) The existence of statutory authority for the acquisition and any limitations contained in such authority, as identified in § 151.4; - (2) If the applicant is an individual Indian, the need for additional land, the amount of trust or restricted land already owned by or for that individual, and the degree to which the individual needs assistance in handling their affairs; - (3) The purposes for which the land will be used; and - (4) If the land to be acquired is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status. - (b) The Secretary shall give great weight to any of the following in accordance with § 151.3: the tribe's need to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate self-determination.

-(f) Jurisdictional problems and potential conflicts of land use which may arise; and

-(g) (3) The purposes for which the land will be used; and

-(4) If the land to be acquired is in fee status, whether the Bureau of Indian Affairs is equipped to discharge the additional responsibilities resulting from the acquisition of the land in trust status.

-(h) The extent to which the applicant has provided information that allows the Secretary to comply with 516 DM 6, appendix 4, National Environmental Policy Act Revised Implementing Procedures, and 602 DM 2, Land Acquisitions: Hazardous Substances Determinations.
-(For copies, write to the Department of the Interior, Bureau of Indian Affairs, Branch of Environmental Services, 1849 C Street NW., Room 4525 MIB, Washington, DC 20240.)

-§ 151.11 Off-reservation acquisitions.

-- (b) The Secretary shall give great weight to any of the following in accordance with § 151.3: the tribe's need to establish or protect tribal homelands, protect sacred sites or cultural resources, establish or maintain conservation areas, consolidate land ownership, reduce checkerboarding, protect treaty or subsistence rights, or facilitate self-determination. - (c) When reviewing a tribe's request for land inside a reservation, the Secretary presumes, subject to rebuttal, that the acquisition will be approved. - (d) Upon receipt of a written request to have lands inside a reservation acquired in trust status, the Secretary will notify the state and local governments with regulatory jurisdiction over the land to be acquired of the applicant's request.
+- (c) When reviewing a tribe's request for land inside a reservation, the Secretary presumes, subject to rebuttal, that the acquisition will be approved. - (d) Upon receipt of a written request to have lands inside a reservation acquired in trust status, the Secretary will notify the state and local governments with regulatory jurisdiction over the land to be acquired of the applicant's request.